 Processing the Future

 ArtFutura, 30 years processing the future.
-30 years declining in the present future.
-ArtFutura looking to the future, what will the next 30 years be like?
+And what will the next 30 years be like?
 The imagination of the artists flies.
 The experiment of technological art is renewed.

 Convinced that transformative technology must be centered on the human being, as we anticipated in Humanized Technology, as we have always done, throughout these 30 years.